Cantemo/SearchPageExportExample/README.md

 ## Installation

-To install this plugin, copy the contents of this directory to `/opt/cantemo/portal/portal/plugins/`, make sure the directory is readable by the Portal web-workers (default `www-data`).
+To install this plugin, copy the contents of this directory to `/opt/cantemo/portal/portal/plugins/`, make sure the directory is readable by the Cantemo web-workers (default `www-data`).

-For example - on a Portal system:
+For example - on a Cantemo system:

 ```
 curl -L https://github.com/Cantemo/SearchPageExportExample/archive/master.zip > SearchPageExportExample-master.zip